Autoencoder vs Variational Autoencoder (VAE): Differences, Example

 The autoencoder results in latent space such as the following where each point is a representation of encoding of an image which when decoded results in same or new images.

-However, there are few issues with the above due to which variational autoencoders got invented.
+However, there are a few issues with the above due to which variational autoencoders got invented.
 Let’s look at these issues:

 • Some types of images get encoded over a very small area and others over a larger area.
 Thus, if a point is sampled randomly in the embedding space, it is more likely to create an image which looks like the type of images encoded over larger area.